 Note: There is legislation that applies to contracts for "construction operations" within the UK.
 Broadly speaking, this covers all contracts involving building operations, whether new buildings or maintenance or repairs of old buildings, within the UK.
 The main exception is construction work for residential occupiers.

 The Act contains certain mandatory provisions relating to payment and adjudication as a means of resolving disputes and this contract is compatible with the law. .
-The legislation was passed in 1996 and was revised in 2009 but at the date of this note the changes are not yet in effect.
 Details can be found in the Free information on our website – document Z146